 \subsection{Unfounded new arguments based on Time complexity}

-Another key flaw in the latest arguments from AT's authors~\cite{kempes2024} lies in their reliance on inconsistent heuristics, which change from paper to paper.
+Another seminal flaw in the latest arguments from AT's authors~\cite{kempes2024} lies in their reliance on inconsistent heuristics, which change from paper to paper.
 These heuristic tweaks, designed to maintain marginal differences from Shannon entropy or LZ compression, amount to shifting goalposts.
-Despite theoretical and empirical proofs demonstrating that the assembly index is fundamentally equivalent to Shannon entropy, the authors persist in claiming novelty by pointing to small scatter deviations in data.
-These deviations, however, arise not from theoretical innovation but from arbitrary algorithmic inefficiencies.
+Despite theoretical and empirical proofs demonstrating that the assembly index is fundamentally equivalent to Shannon entropy, the authors persist in claiming novelty by pointing to small scatter deviations in the data.
+However, these deviations arise not from theoretical innovation but from arbitrary algorithmic inefficiencies.

-Despite the authors' more modest reformulation of previously established findings in the article of interest~\cite{kempes2024}, the AT story has, surprisingly, remained in the news cycle for the last few years, fuelled by the authors' unfounded claims (e.g.~\cite{glasgow,asu,templeton}) and media presence.

-We recognise that they have backtracked on some of their false claims, now admitting that it was always incorrect to assert that Assembly Theory is not a generalisation of algorithmic complexity~\cite{kempes2024}, as we proved in~\cite{abrahao2024}.
-They have also retracted their claim that the implementation of their assembly index does not require a Turing machine—-when, in fact, it does, because it remains a computer program that must be executed on a digital computer.

-However, one of the most baffling arguments most recently presented by the authors of AT~\cite{kempes2024}, is their insistence that their algorithm is different because it belongs to a different Time complexity class.

-While time complexity is an important distinguishing feature of an algorithm in computer science, in science, and for scientific purposes, the strength of a method lies in its explanatory power and predictive accuracy--not in its inefficiency or efficacy.
-Yet, the argument of AT is that they are worse and slower and therefore are different.
-While this argument borders on the ludicrous, it is also wrong.
-Indeed, slow implementations of $\mathbb{LZ}$ algorithms exist that converge faster to Entropy rate.
-Even compressing tools like gzip have compression levels as a parameter ranging from 1 to 9, with 1 being the fastest compression (but with a lower compression ratio) and 9 being the slowest compression (but with the highest compression ratio); the default level is usually set to 6, striking a balance between speed and compression quality, but at 9 gzip is very inefficient and eventually intractable for very long sequences and large objects.
-Even though at level 1 it still guarantees convergence to Shannon Entropy rate in the limit of an (infinite) object--the same eventual convergence for level 9--the rate of convergence varies drastically.
-In other words, one can implement a Shannon entropy routine that can be as fast or slow as needed as a function of sliding window size and total object size.
+Although time complexity is an important feature of an algorithm in computer science, in science, and for scientific purposes, the strength of a method lies in its explanatory power and predictive accuracy, not in its inefficiency or efficacy.
+However, the new argument of the AT group is that they are worse and slower and, therefore, are different.
+Although this argument borders on sounding absurd as a positive attribute, it is also wrong.
+There are already slow implementations of LZ algorithms that may converge faster or not to Shannon entropy rate.
+Even compression tools like gzip have compression levels as input parameter ranging from 1 to 9, with 1 being the fastest compression (but with a lower compression ratio) and 9 being the slowest compression (but with the highest compression ratio) depending on variations such as multiple passes through the object.